Education (EDUC)

 Previous terms offered: Fall 2021, Fall 2020.

 What are the purposes of public education and what makes it public?
 Do schools serve an individual good or a collective good?
-Is Americas system of public education organized to serve these purposes?
+Is the U.S. system of public education organized to serve these purposes?
 What is the public’s responsibility towards public education?
-How do current school reforms affect various stakeholders?
-The primary objective is to examine the cultural, social, economic, and institutional dilemmas confronting public schooling in the United States today.
-By approaching these dilemmas as unsolved puzzles instead of systematic failures, important insights are gained into the challenges confronting a democratic society historically committed to the public provision of education.
-Considers which theories and purposes of education motivate current reform efforts.
-Likewise, examines who shapes public discourse about public education and by what strategies.
-Employs a mixed approach of reading, discussion, and class-based activities to explore important educational issues including school reform and finance, charter schools, busing, vouchers, unequal educational opportunities and outcomes; and accountability, standardization, and testing.
+Do schools promote social justice or reproduce inequality in a diverse society?
+Which theories and purposes of education motivate current reform efforts?
+Who shapes public discourse about public education and by what strategies?
+This course employs a mixed approach of reading, discussion, and class-based activities to explore important educational issues, including school reform, multicultural education, finance, charter schools, vouchers, segregation, accountability, and standardization.
+Students will participate in a short-term field placement in a local public school.

 EDUC 2049 (c) Learning from Nature: A History of Environmental Education in America